chaseaw/plasmid-align/README.md

 source plasmid-align.sh Sample_*
 ```

 The * wildcard ensures all Sample folders will be analyzed.
+Could be run on a single folder as well.

 output files are final contigs .fa in the de_novo folder and the bam files in the ref_alignment folder.